xinhaoyuan/layout-machi/README.md

 1. layout-machi handles `beautiful.useless_gap` slightly differently.

 2. True transparency is required.
 Otherwise switcher and editor will block the clients.

-3. The resize handler of machi does not behave well in the default `awful.mouse.client.resize(c)` -- it is recommended to use `awful.mouse.client.resize(c, "bottom_right")`.

 ## License